top of page

 Executive Director

 Kayden Hamlin, M.Ed.
-A/OGA is the founder and Executive Director of Vermont Literacy Network.
-For nearly a decade, she has worked in a multitude of educational settings including, but not limited to, universal prekindergartens, rural Title 1 schools, and even VT's last remaining one room school house!
+A/OGA is the Executive Director of Vermont Literacy Network.
+For nearly a decade, she has worked in educational settings including, but not limited to, universal prekindergartens, rural Title 1 schools, and even VT's last remaining one room school house!

 As a licensed early childhood educator and literacy specialist, Kayden is passionate about effective and equitable literacy practices.
-She is active in educational research including educational neuroscience as it pertains to early literacy development.
+She is active in research pertaining to educational neuroscience and early literacy development.
 Her work consists primarily of structured, multisensory instructional strategies for phonetic skill development in PK-3rd grade students.

 Previously, Kayden has earned an advanced graduate certificate in educational policy, a M.Ed. in Instructional Design and Curriculum Development, and a B.A. in Early Childhood Education.